SimeonSavov/Back-End-Basics/README.md

 ### Exercise 13: Unique Names and Phone Numbers

 -   Developed a function to extract and print unique names and phone numbers from an array of strings.
 This exercise emphasizes object creation and string manipulation.

+## Section 6: JavaScript Fundamentals Exercises (Lesson 6)

+### Overview:

+This section delves deeper into JavaScript fundamentals, covering exercises that explore array manipulation, string operations, and object handling.
+The exercises provide hands-on experience in practical scenarios, reinforcing core concepts.

+### Exercise 1: Array Rotation

+-   Developed a function to rotate the elements of an array a specified number of times.
+This exercise focuses on array manipulation and rotation.

+### Exercise 2: Array Stepper

+-   Implemented a function to select elements from an array with a specified step.
+This exercise reinforces array manipulation skills, particularly using loops.

+### Exercise 3: Alphabetical Order

+-   Created a function to sort an array of strings alphabetically.
+This exercise involves the use of the `sort` method and string comparison.

+### Exercise 4: Min-Max Array

+-   Developed a function to rearrange an array, placing the smallest and largest elements alternatively.
+This exercise reinforces array sorting and manipulation.

+### Exercise 5: Word Replacement

+-   Implemented a function to replace specific words in a text with corresponding words from another list.
+This exercise introduces string replacement and array manipulation.

+### Exercise 6: Word Finder

+-   Created a function to check if a specific word exists in a given text.
+This exercise involves string manipulation and conditional statements.

+### Exercise 7: Smallest Number

+-   Implemented a function to find the smallest number among three given numbers.
+This exercise emphasizes the use of conditional statements and mathematical operations.

+### Exercise 8: Arithmetic Operations

+-   Developed a function to perform arithmetic operations based on user input.
+This exercise highlights practical applications of switch statements in JavaScript.

+### Exercise 9: String Repeater

+-   Implemented a function to repeat a given string a specified number of times.
+This exercise involves loop iteration for string concatenation.

+### Exercise 10: Password Validator

+-   Developed a function to validate a password based on specified criteria.
+This exercise introduces regular expressions and error handling.

+### Exercise 11: Employee Data Processor

+-   Implemented a function to process an array of employee names, generating additional data.
+This exercise emphasizes object creation and array iteration.

+### Exercise 12: Geographical Data Formatter

+-   Developed a function to format geographical data into objects with specific attributes.
+This exercise reinforces object creation and property initialization.

+### Exercise 13: Stock Inventory Manager

+-   Created a function to manage stock levels based on current and ordered stock data.
+This exercise involves object manipulation and iteration.

+### Exercise 14: Movie Database Manager

+-   Implemented a function to manage a movie database, processing commands to add details to movies.
+This exercise showcases object manipulation and filtering.

+### Exercise 15: RPG Heroes Data Processor

+-   Developed a function to process RPG heroes' data, sorting and displaying relevant information.
+This exercise emphasizes object creation, sorting, and output formatting.

+### Exercise 16: Odd Word Occurrence Finder

+-   Implemented a function to find and return words with odd occurrences in a given text.
+This exercise involves string manipulation, word counting, and object handling.

+### Exercise 17: Parking Lot Manager

+-   Developed a function to manage a parking lot, processing data for incoming and outgoing cars.
+This exercise demonstrates the use of a Set for efficient data management and sorting.